Professional standards and the expert role · Role profile

 Professional standards

 Morphological identity opinions require specific expertise, practical experience, and methodological care.
-The work does not consist in mere recognition or an overall visual impression.
-It requires a structured analysis of individual morphological features, an examination of their comparability within the material of the case, and a traceable classification of similarities, differences, and uncertainties.
+The work requires structured analysis of individual morphological features, examination of comparability within the case material, and traceable classification of similarities, differences and uncertainties.

-The professional basis therefore includes a separation between image-suitability review and the substantive assessment itself, careful documentation of the working material, disclosure of relevant prior selections, and restraint toward a degree of precision that the material does not in fact support.
+The professional basis includes image-suitability review, substantive assessment, documentation of the working material, disclosure of prior selections and cautious wording of results.

 A methodologically sound expert report also depends on clearly separating robust conclusions from methodological limits.